banyansecurity/pybanyan/examples/aws-lambda/README.md

 # AWS Lambda

-Run `pybanyan` in AWS.
+Discover your AWS resources.
 See docs for more info.

 In AWS Lambda, run container every hour.

-Specify
+Specify:
 resource_type
 region
 tag_name